wills105/RandomDay/README.md

 # The Random Day Generator

-The Random Day Generator creates a random paragraph concisting of a weather report, a menu selection, and a quick reminder.
+The Random Day Generator creates a random paragraph consisting of a weather report, a menu selection, and a quick reminder.

-## installation
+## Installation

 There are currently no installation instructions.

 ## Usage

-This is a simple program ment to be run in a CLI
+This is a simple program meant to be run in a CLI

 ## Contributing